Growing Efficient Deep Networks by Structured Continuous Sparsification: Experiments

+\textbf{Comparing with Random Baseline.} In addition to the \textit{uniform pruning} baseline in Figure~\ref{fig:acc_sparse}, we also compare with a random sampling baseline to further separate the contribution of our configuration space and growing method, following the criterion in~\citep{ DBLP:conf/iccv/XieKGH19, DBLP:conf/uai/LiT19, DBLP:conf/iclr/YuSJMS20, DBLP:conf/iccv/Radosavovic0XLD19}.
+Specifically, this random baseline replaces the procedure for sampling entries of $\bm{q}$ in Eq.~\ref{final_loss}.
+Instead of using sampling probabilities derived from the learned mask parameters $\bm{s}$, it samples with fixed probability.
+As shown in Table~\ref{tab:random}, our method consistently performs much better than this random baseline.
+These results, as well as the more sophisticated baselines in Figure~\ref{fig:acc_sparse}, demonstrate the effectiveness of our growing and pruning approach.

-\textbf{Investigation on Bandwidth Scheduler:} We investigate the effect of both global scheduler and structure-wise separate scheduler by conducting experiments on CIFAR-10 using VGG-16, ResNet-20, and WideResNet-28-10.
-The results using structure-wise separate scheduler are as reported in Table~\ref{tab:cifar10:result}.
-For global scheduler, we note that to achieve similar sparsity, the pruned models suffer from accuracy drops of 0.5\%, 0.2\%, and 1.2\%.
-With the global scheduler, optimization of all filters' masks stops at very early epochs and the following epochs of training are equivalent to directly training a stabilized compact structure.
-This may lock the network into a suboptimal structure, compared to our separate scheduler which dynamically grows and prunes over a longer duration.
+\textbf{Temperature Scheduler.} We compare our structure-wise temperature control to a global one in channel growing experiments on CIFAR-10 using VGG-16, ResNet-20, and WideResNet-28-10.
+Table~\ref{tab:cifar10:result} results use our structure-wise scheduler.
+To achieve similar sparsity with the global scheduler, the corresponding models suffer accuracy drops of $1.4\%$, $0.6\%$, and $2.5\%$.
+With the global scheduler, optimization of mask variables stops early in training and the following epochs are equivalent to directly training a fixed compact network.
+This may force the network to be stuck with a suboptimal architecture.
+Appendix~\ref{interaction_lr_temp} investigates learning rate and temperature schedule interactions.